witnessmenow/ESP32-Cheap-Yellow-Display/OriginalDocumentation/Readme.md

 I downloaded this from the [Sunton Store listing](https://www.aliexpress.com/item/1005004502250619.html) on May 21st, 2023

+## License Note:

+This folder is **NOT** covered by the MIT license as I do not have authority to do that.
+You will need to contact Sunton to get license information for it.

 ## Removed folders

 I have removed two folders from the original download as some contain executables and are also quite large.
 These were labeled: